All Episodes

 And that's it.

-It that's what matters.
+That's what matters.

-Former Speaker of the House, Newt Gingrich is with us.
+Former Speaker of the House, New Gingrich, is with us.

 How are you, sir?

-I'm I'm good, but I I'm with you.
+I'm good, but I'm with you.

-Uh you know, the French and the Brazilians have a national election, they count all the votes in one day.
+You know, the French and the Brazilians have a national election.

 So if 20% of the machines just happen to go out in Maricopa County, that specifically hurts Republicans because they're the people most likely to show up and have to wait a long time in line.

-Uh a lot of stuff is crazy.
+A lot of this stuff is crazy.

-I've I mean, I think mathematically, to the best of my understanding, Kerry Lake is going to end up winning unless the Democrats magically find a whole bunch of extra ballots.
+I mean, I think mathematically, to the best of my understanding, Kerry Lake is going to end up winning unless the Democrats magically find a whole bunch of extra ballots.

 I just talked a few minutes ago with Herschel Walker, who's very positive.

-Uh he he won every overtime game in his career.
+He won every overtime game in his career.

-Uh and he looks at this as just overtime.
+And he looks at this as just overtime.

-I I was very confident.
+I was very confident.

-Um although you look at the numbers, you'd think, wow, these guys are doing great.
+If you look at the numbers, you'd think, wow, these guys are doing great.

-You know, I I've been quoting all day.
+You know, I've been quoting all day.

 I can't beat the quote myself, so I might as well repeat Marco Rubio's words.

-Well, and and you'll notice that most of the uh analysts are not counting Arizona Senate races decided.
+Well, and you'll notice that most of the analysts are not counting Arizona Senate races decided because I think they're looking at the same numbers you're looking at.

-But uh but I agree.
+But I agree.

-So they really went through a modernization, which I think the machines in places like California and and Nevada, they don't want modernization.
+So they really went through a modernization, which I think the machines in places like California and Nevada, they don't want modernization.

-They don't want rapid, accurate counting, because then it gets to be too hard to steal.
+They don't want rapid, accurate counting because then it gets to be too hard to steal.

-You know, it really really is stunning to me that you know here it is, all these, you know, it's not complicated.
+You know, it really, really is stunning to me that, you know, here it is, all these, you know, it's not complicated.

 That's what's frustrating.